 Also, consider a museum perhaps more equal to the size and scope of the Met, but in a different field: The American Museum of Natural History (AMNH), located almost directly across from the Met on the other side of Central Park.
 The AMNH charges $23 for adults, $13 for children, and $18 for seniors and students for a single day ticket.
 This is more or less equitable to the Met, even cheaper for the adult population, but keep in mind that parents must pay $13 for children, while at the Met they would pay zero.
 What is most striking however, is that these prices do not even cover the full experience.
 The prices get higher if one wants to see a special exhibition, film, or space show in the famous Hayden Planetarium, and even higher if one wants to have a full experience of everything the AMNH has to offer (a $10 upcharge for adults).
 The Met, in comparison, does not have any extra fees for special exhibitions.

 I am not agreeing with the Met’s move to charge admission to out of state residents, and do recognize the many downfalls of this plan.
-The Met, however, has only come to this decision in the wake of serious financial concerns, rather than simply on a greed campaign at the expense of tourists.
-Many of these issues have come from the projects of the past decade by the recently deposed director Thomas Campbell, including a rebranding plan, opening the Met Breuer, attempting to expand the modern and contemporary wing, and developing the digital department, costing the museum millions upon millions that it simply could not afford.
+The Met, however, has only come to this decision in the wake of serious financial concerns.
+Many of these issues have come from the projects of the past decade by the recently deposed director Thomas Campbell, including a plan to rebrand, the opening of the Met Breuer, an attempt to expand the modern and contemporary wing, and the development of the digital department, all which cost the museum millions that it simply could not afford.

 What is essential in the continuing dialogue on this issue, is that the Met is judged in the context of other major museums in New York and elsewhere.
 It is simply unfair to chastise the Met for charging admission to non-New Yorkers (whose taxes do not contribute to its NYC public funding), when other museums charge far more for much less, and not a single art critic or disgruntled tourist bats an eye.

-However, we still must acknowledge the problems that come up with the change in admissions policy, and challenge the Met to seriously review this new action.
-As an institution that relies upon the continued patronage of the New York City and global community, it cannot ignore the legitimate concerns of a devoted public.
+However, we still must acknowledge the problems that come up with the change in admissions policy and challenge the Met to seriously review this new action.
+As an institution that relies upon the continued patronage of the New York City and global community, the Met cannot ignore the legitimate concerns of a devoted public.
 Its leadership acting on the defense has not proven to be a constructive way of addressing these qualms.
 But it is not a black and white issue.
-The Met as an institution is not the “bad guy” that many have made it out to be since the announcement, and yet this policy change was certainly not the noblest way to handle its financial woes.
-There are many other forms of spending by the museum that could be cut instead to make up for the deficit, perhaps starting with the large salaries and bonuses awarded to Met executives, not excluding a prime Park Avenue apartment reserved for the museum director.
+The Met as an institution is not the “bad guy” that many have made it out to be since the announcement; however this policy change was certainly not the most noble of ways to handle its financial woes.
+There are many expenses that could be cut instead to make up for the deficit, perhaps starting with the large salaries and bonuses awarded to Met executives, not excluding a prime Park Avenue apartment reserved for the museum director.

 All in all, both parties, the Met itself and its critics, need to consider context and consequences to create an effective dialogue, so that all can once again see this landmark as an accessible space of human history and its artistic creation.